uptechteam/MotionViews-Android/README.md

 Check the Medium articles [How to create Snapchat-like stickers for Android](https://medium.com/uptech-team/how-to-create-snapchat-like-stickers-for-android-50512957c351) and [How to create beautiful text stickers for Android](https://medium.com/uptech-team/how-to-create-beautiful-text-stickers-for-android-10eeea0cee09) about the details of the implementation.

 Feel free to use the code for your own purposes.

 Check out the app on [Google Play](https://play.google.com/store/apps/details?id=team.uptech.motionviews).

+Play with the online app emulator on [Appetize.io](https://appetize.io/app/kd51amwzp7fg4f8wrrb5mz673w).

 The video of what we got in the end on the YouTube: [Image Stickers](https://www.youtube.com/watch?v=6IkmFmlrLPA) and [Text Stickers](https://www.youtube.com/watch?v=9q86Dx9-xTA).